 The very abundance of land in Illinois has caused people in become careless with it.
 Just as importantly, the urban constituents of governments at all levels have endorsed a body of land-use and tax law that is indifferent to, if not actually antagonistic toward, agriculture.
 Speaking at a 1980 Governor's Conference on the Preservation of Agricultural Lands, University of Illinois professor Clyde Forrest explained that in Illinois, farm uses have been considered secondary to urban uses since 1908, and that Illinois law enshrines what is known as the "natural process of urbanization."

-Farmland conversion, however, can be explained by economics as well as by nature.
 Until fairly recently, farmland values generally were based on its agricultural productivity.
 There have been episodes of land speculation, of course, usually following increases in land values caused by new technology which brought with it the promise of higher profits flowing from more efficient exploitation.
 But generally, the value of farmland varies according to its ability to grow things.
-In 1930, the price per acre varied from $300 in the rich dairy country of northern Illinois to $180 in the corn-growing central counties to a paltry $20 in the hilly, clayey south; today the highest prices per acre are paid for the remnants of the rich Grand Prairie in east central Illinois.
+In 1930, the price per acre varied from $300 in the rich dairy country of northern Illinois to $180 in the corn-growing central counties to a paltry $20 in the hilly, clay-y south; today the highest prices per acre are paid for the remnants of the rich Grand Prairie in east central Illinois.